maximemulder/clam/README.md

 # What is this ?

 This is  Clam !
 A small statically typed functional programming language with many classic but interesting features.
+A formal (but currently incomplete) specification of the language is available in the `specs/specs.pdf` file available [here](https://github.com/MaximeMulder/clam/blob/main/specs/specs.pdf).

 # Example